jakesauter/Masters_Thesis/README.md

 # Notes on Process

-## Current Goal: Research Presentation in a Month
+## Research Presentation in a Month

 -   Research Day: Primary and secondary mentors are invited ⁃ Monday before thanksgiving ⁃ November 22nd